 To create a new purchase order for a supplier, please navigate through Webkul Purchase Management>Quotations>Create New Purchase Order.
 Then, you need to select any one of the suppliers from the list.
 Here you can view the Supplier ID, Name, Email, Company, Telephone, and Zip.

 Source Document – Enter the name of the source of this purchase order.
-If the field is left empty, source name will become MANUAL.
+If the field is left empty, source name will become MANUAL or else AUTOMATIC

 Simply click any supplier according to your preference and continue to the next step as follows.